bhaskarmulik/Song-Evaulation-System/notes/approaches_to_songeval_sys.md

-Creating a neural network to separate vocals from a song is an interesting project!
-Let's break down your approach and discuss how you can check for similarity between the extracted vocals.

 1. **Vocal Separation**:
     - You've mentioned using a binary mask to extract vocals.
 This is a common approach, and it's great that you're considering it.
     - Convolutional Neural Networks (CNNs) are suitable for audio signal processing tasks.
 Your plan of using two CNN layers followed by three dense layers is reasonable.